Snowflake-Pink/Any-2-Any/README.md

 pip install -r requirements.txt
 ```

 Then, modify the `config.yaml` file to set HTTP proxy address, OpenAI API key, and ComfyUI server address.
-Before executing the workflows, **you should download our well prepared ComfyUI pack from [https://huggingface.co/JiaqiChen/Any-to-Any-ComfyUI-pack/tree/main](https://huggingface.co/JiaqiChen/Any-to-Any-ComfyUI-pack/tree/main)** or manually install nodes and download models from `nodes_and_models.txt` (not recommended because this could easily get stuck on different versions of custom nodes)
+Before executing the workflows, **download our well-prepared ComfyUI pack from [https://huggingface.co/JiaqiChen/Any-to-Any-ComfyUI-pack/tree/main](https://huggingface.co/JiaqiChen/Any-to-Any-ComfyUI-pack/tree/main)** or manually install nodes and download models from `nodes_and_models.txt` (not recommended because this could easily get stuck with different versions of custom nodes)

-You should also install the environment we provide in `comfyui_env.yml` for ComfyUI setup (notice that your CUDA toolkit version must be 11.8 to run the ComfyUI-3D-pack)
+You should also install the environment we provide in `comfyui_env.yml` for ComfyUI setup (note that your CUDA Toolkit version must be 11.8 to run the ComfyUI-3D-pack)

-Finally, move the images from `./resources` to `ComfyUI/input`
- to make sure you have all the input images we used in experiment.
+Finally, move the images from `./resources` to the `ComfyUI/input` folder to make sure you have all the input images we used in experiment.

 ## 🚀 Execution

-Run the following command to execute the our pipeline directly with `declarative` style:
+Run the following command to execute our pipeline directly with `declarative` style:

 ```bash
 bash scripts/easy_run.sh